remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 npx prisma migrate deploy
 ```

+When this finishes successfully, it will say:

+> "All migrations have been successfully applied."

 If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
 You can find the instructions to set up Wireguard [here][fly_wireguard], and the instructions for creating a development database [here][fly_postgres].

 ## Development